 Voluntary Ex-Ante Transparency Notice (VEAT)

-A contracting authority must advertise a contract opportunity by placing a contract notice in the Official Journal of the EU (“OJEU”).
+A contracting authority must advertise a contract opportunity by placing a contract notice on the UK Find a Tender Service.
 The rules permit contracting authorities to directly award contracts without publication of a contract notice if certain conditions are met, however.
 For example, the technical or artistic nature of the contract may be such that there is only one economic operator available to undertake the work.

 Whole Life Costs